To move a configuration from one Firebox to another Firebox, you must use Policy Manager.

 Do not try to restore a backup image created from a different Firebox.
 Each backup image is unique to a single device; it includes the serial number, certificates, and private keys for that device.

-In Policy Manager, you edit the configuration from the existing Firebox, update the feature key with the feature key for the new Firebox, and then save the updated configuration to the new Firebox.
+In Policy Manager, you edit the configuration from the original Firebox, update the feature key with the feature key for the new Firebox, and then save the updated configuration to the new Firebox.
 When you import a new feature key to your existing configuration file, Policy Manager automatically updates the existing configuration file so that it operates correctly with the new Firebox serial number and model specified in the feature key.

 The procedure to move a configuration to a new Firebox also applies to FireboxV and XTMv.